outcoldman/outcoldman.com/_posts/en/2014-11-09-ubuntu-as-home-server-part-3-afp-server.markdown

 ```

 After that you should be able to see this server in Finder under `Shared` category.
 Also you should be able see this server as a TimeMachine server.

+### Auto mount AFP share on OS X

+If you want auto mount AFP share on boot - you can do it very easy for user.
+Just open `System Settings`, go to the `Users & Groups`, select user on left side, select `Login Items` tab on right side and just drag and drop AFP shared folder in this list.

 ### Links